To propagate your Chinese Evergreen:

-Divide each clump into its pot, measuring 2 inches wider than the root mass and deep enough for its roots to grow.
+Divide each clump into their pot, measuring 2 inches wider than the root mass and deep enough for their roots to grow.

 Check the moisture and humidity each day and add misting to keep the soil moist while the roots establish.
 After 6-8 weeks, roots will begin to develop.
 You can tug onto the stem to ensure the roots are anchoring well.

-Keep the air humid around it with a pebble tray and misting.
+Keep the air humid around them with a pebble tray and misting.